-Most days I am with my brother, but today I am alone as I round the corner and see him there, despite so many wishes throughout the day.
-There is no place to cross to the other side of the road.
-This is the only sidewalk.
+Some days I am with my brother, but today I am alone as I round the corner and see him there, despite so many wishes throughout the day- echoes of his catcalls resounding in the catacombs of my prattled mind.
+There is no place to cross to the other side of the bush-glutted road.
+This is the only passageway.
 It binds the empty lots of the fairgrounds where hollow buildings, tired looking after summer concerts and the state fair, hunker down for the cold season.

 I am approaching where he leans against the gate post, his hands in his jean jacket pockets.
-Today I walk faster.
-I can't help it.
-I want to run, but he feels to me like a dog that is just waiting to give chase, grimacing and lunging.
+Today I walk faster while making my arms fluid by my sides to lessen the obviousness of my fear.
+But I can't help it.
+I want to run, but he is like a dog that is waiting to give chase, grimacing and growling with a lowly timbre.

-As he gives chase, I realize I do have something very young and innocent and helpless that he wants.
-I know that what he wants is not something he will take the time to finesse, like my step father does.
+As he gives chase, I realize I do have something very pubescent and helpless that he wants.
+I know that what he wants is not something he will take the time to finesse, like my stepfather does.
 This man will feed his need for power quickly and ruthlessly.
 Teach kids about Predator Safety

 There is noise- piercing and prolonged- my lungs are pleading for air.
 My feet punch the pavement as I sprint.
 My arms are a windmill, creating enough balance to keep me upright as I make my escape.
 I've lost him.
 For now anyway.